When you don’t like your old headshots, you have to admit – sometimes it’s because of these mistakes.

 Confusion is one of the biggest quandaries during a headshot session and my questionnaire protects my clients because it aids clarity and cuts through the bafflement.
 I plan bespoke sessions around what you need (as well as offering endless guidance and support on the day).

-You should also use these questions to help you plan your headshot session.
+You should also use these 10 things you shouldn’t worry about in your headshot photography session.

 Pro tip: Take a snapshot of the type of photographs you like and send them over to your photographer.
 Explain why you like the photo and ask for the photographer’s advice.